How To Survive The First 7 Days Of A Relationship Breakup

 Schedule a time for your ex to pick-up his/her belongings or if you prefer, arrange a time for you to take his/her belongings where he/she stays.
 It can also help if you re-arrange your things in your home differently.
 Make sure to fill those empty spaces with your possessions.
 This will help you feel like a whole person on your own.

 On this day, you may have reached the final stage of grief, which is the acceptance stage.
 At this point, you will begin to feel like yourself again.
 You have to come to realize what the past meant and what your future can hold.
 You finally find yourself ready to move onward and upward.

 What to do:

 Celebrate!
-Whether it’s enjoying a bubble bath, sipping a glass of your favorite wine, or hanging out with your friends, feel free to celebrate the way you want to.
+Whether it’s enjoying a bubble bath, sipping a glass of your favourite wine, or hanging out with your friends, feel free to celebrate the way you want to.
 It’s sad that things didn’t work out but know that you are in a new path right now and you are in a new part of your life with unlimited potential.
-Find ways to be happy and you’ll realize that you have the strength to go through even through these darkest moments of your life.
+Find ways to be happy and, as a result, you’ll realize that you have the strength to go through even through these darkest moments of your life.

 Published by Hypnosis in London on 08 October 2017, written by Malminder Gill.